-The instructional format for the course will consist of 2.5 hours of synchronous lectures per week at the scheduled times for each section.
+The instructional format for the course will consist mainly of synchronous lectures at the scheduled times for each section.
 These live online lectures can be accessed either from the common Canvas site or a section-specific site, or using the links provided by your section instructor.
 Students are expected to participate in the regularly scheduled synchronous lectures for their section.
-Your instructor might choose post recordings of lectures and if so will probably be comfortable with you watching those "time-shifted" instead of attending live-if you're unsure just ask.
+Your instructor might choose post to recordings of lectures and if so will probably be comfortable with you watching those "time-shifted" instead of attending live-if you're unsure just ask.

-There will be ample WeBWorK to help you practice technical skills and also develop understanding of the main concepts.
-You are encouraged to be active on Piazza-asking questions and providing answers (and generally discussing mathematics with your colleagues) is an excellent way to learn!
+There will be WeBWorK and possibly other material to help you practice technical skills and also develop understanding of the main concepts.
+You are encouraged to be active on our forums (such as Piazza or other technologies)-asking questions and providing answers (and generally discussing mathematics with your colleagues) is an excellent way to learn!